 Sunrise light and alarm options work very well once programmed.
 Multiple alarm options.
 Twice as many brightness settings as other models.
 Amber light is easy on the eyes.

 Programming can be difficult without a thorough read of the instructions.
 No battery backup.
 Control buttons are tough to find in the dark.
-Speaker is small and tinny.

 Built-in light’s gradual brightening provides added wake-up assurance.
 Can also be used as a nightlight thanks to dimmer switch.
 Radio reception is clear, and speaker sound is good for its small size.